Who is ActewAGL?

 Our joint venture board

-The board of ActewAGL is made up of three members appointed jointly by the SGSP (Australia) Assets Pty Ltd and AGL-owned partners, and three members appointed by the Icon Water-owned partners.
+The board of ActewAGL is made up of two members appointed by State Grid (China) Singapore Power Australian Assets (SGSPAA), one by AGL and three members appointed by Icon Water.

 The board governs the business of the ActewAGL Retail and ActewAGL Distribution partnerships on behalf of the partners.
 The obligations of members of the board are set out in the Umbrella Agreement, and members must perform their duties in good faith and in the best interests of the partnerships as a whole.